PowerDNS/pdns/pdns/recursordist/docs/lua-config/dnssec.rst

 See the :doc:`../dnssec` for all information about DNSSEC in the PowerDNS Recursor.
 This page only documents the Lua functions for DNSSEC configuration

+.. function:: addTA(name, dscontent)

+  .. versionadded:: 4.2.0

+  Adds Trust Anchor to the list of DNSSEC anchors.

+  :param str name: The name in the DNS tree from where this Trust Anchor should be used
+  :param str dsrecord: The DS Record content associated with ``name``

 .. function:: addDS(name, dscontent)

+  .. deprecated:: 4.2.0
+    Please use :func:`addTA` instead

   Adds a DS record (Trust Anchor) to the configuration